NVSL/rust-buddy/README.md

       v1:    0..99   (100 bytes)
 ```

 To **free** the object, the allocator tries to put the allocation (`v1` at 0..127) back to its place at list 7.
 However, it seems that releasing memory has a buddy block (128..256).
 So, it merges them to make a larger free block of 256 bytes and tries to put it in list 8.
-It reiterations the same steps until it can't.
+It reiterates the same steps until it can't.
 Now, we have a giant 1024-byte free block, again.

 ```
      1 [ 0]